radicle-foundation/radworks-governance/manual.md

 # Governance Manual [v0.2]

 > ❗ This document describes the current governance processes of the RadicleDAO.
 It is version-controlled and can only updated via off-chain approval.
-It’s currently maintained [here](https://github.com/ethereum-optimism/Operating-manual) on Radicle.

 > 📝 For more on how this document is maintained please refer to contributing.md